open-telemetry/opentelemetry-collector-contrib/examples/tracing/README.md

 This demo is a sample app to build the collector and exercise its tracing functionality.

-To run the demo, switch to this directory and run
+To build and run the demo, switch to this directory and run

 `docker-compose up`